microsoft/vscode-azurestaticwebapps/README.md

 ## Support for [vscode.dev](https://vscode.dev/)

 The Azure Static Web Apps extension supports running on [vscode.dev](https://vscode.dev/) and [github.dev](http://github.dev/).
 Create and update Static Web Apps directly from your browser!
 Debugging is not supported on the web.
-Note that this does not require the Azure Accounts extension and uses VS Code's built-in authentication provider.
+Note that this does not require the Azure Account extension and uses VS Code's built-in authentication provider.

 ## Run and debug your static web app